lakmalsilva/lakmalsilva.github.io/README.md

----
-title: On a quest to identify technical debt from bug reports in the industry
+# On a quest to identify technical debt from bug reports in the industry
----

 **Lakmal Silva**